The House

 Our History

-In October 1923, an “unknown donor” offered what eventually became $250,000 to build a community center in Moorestown.
+In October 1923, an “unknown donor” offered $250,000 to build a community center in Moorestown.
 The unknown donor was Eldridge Reeves Johnson, the founder and leader of the Victor Talking Machine Company.

 According to Johnson, he became interested in the product that would make his fortune when a broken-down talking machine was brought into his shop for repair.
-Johnson said that at that point he saw a great business opportunity and became so excited he broke out with “talking machine fever.”
+Johnson said he saw a great business opportunity and was so excited that he broke out with “talking machine fever.”

 In 1923, while living in “The Towers,” Johnson was approached by Mabel D’Olier of the Moorestown Women’s Club.
 She was looking for land and financing to build a community center.
-Mr. Johnson agreed to donate the funds necessary to build the facility, if the people in town would show their interest by creating a “permanent maintenance fund” for building operations.
+Mr. Johnson agreed to donate the funds necessary to make the facility, if the people in town would show interest by creating a “permanent maintenance fund” for building operations.
 Within eight months, more than $106,000 was raised in a town-wide fund drive.
-Donations came from 740 individuals, 500 school children, and dozens of local civic and fraternal organizations.
+Donations came from 740 individuals, 500 schoolchildren, and dozens of local civic and fraternal organizations.

 In 1931, the Community House was enlarged to provide additional meeting space.
 The first-floor area was remodeled in 1993 to allow disabled individuals access to the meeting rooms.
 In 2008, the gymnasium was converted into an elegant ballroom.
-The Garden Room was extensively refurbished in 2011 and the main lobby area was remodeled in 2013.
-After the building sustained a tragic fire in 2015, it was necessary to restore the Club Room, Lobby and upstairs area, which now includes a beautiful bridal suite.
+The Garden Room was extensively refurbished in 2011, and the main lobby area was remodeled in 2013.
+After the building sustained a tragic fire in 2015, restoring the Club Room, Lobby, and upstairs area, including a beautiful bridal suite, was necessary.
 In 2017, “The Library” space, home to the original Moorestown Library, was lovingly brought back to its original splendor and is available to rent for meetings and events.

 The cost of maintaining the structure was a key consideration in the architectural style of the Community House.
 The building was actually a combination of English and Colonial style, with the chief advantage of the design being that the building’s maintenance and upkeep would, “cost practically nothing because of its brick and stone exterior.
 If, on the other hand, it was Colonial in style, the windows, shutters, cornices and columns would have to be made out of wood.
 And wood rots and constantly has to be replaced.”